Kevinwg02/ResumeRan23/README.md

 Here is a little timeline of my life
 <img src="./assets/attachements/git_img/timeline.png"></img>

-The responsive is quit fun with the main picture slowing getting smaller with animation
+The responsive is quit fun, with the main picture slowing getting smaller with animation
 <img src="./assets/attachements/git_img/mainresponsive.png"></img>

-ma head is what makes the menu appear <br>
+the menu dissapears by simply turning white my head is what makes the menu appear ^^ <br>
 <img src="./assets/attachements/git_img/responsivehead.png"></img>